dime-worldbank/moz-proirri-savings/README.md

 This repository contains the codes that replicate the figures and tables presented in the paper "Transforming Agriculture through Savings: Experimental Evidence from Mozambique" (2020) by Paul Christian, Steven Glover, Florence Kondylis, Valerie Mueller, Matteo Ruzzante and Astrid Zwager.

 ## Read First
-The whole analysis in the paper can be rerun by using the script `MAIN_proirri.do`.
+The whole analysis in the paper can be rerun by using the script `MAIN_proirri.do`, which is in the [Dofiles](https://github.com/dime-worldbank/moz-proirri-savings/tree/master/DataWork/Dofiles) subfolder.
 It is only necessary to add your computer's username and path to the cloned replication folder(s) in line 97-100 of such do-file in *PART 1*.
 You can select which section(s) to run by editing the locals in the preamble of the do-file.
 Make sure to run the *packages* section &ndash; *PART 0* to install all necessary packages before running the other sections.

 The main script will take around a full day on a reasonable cluster.
 Without considering the do-files using bootstrapping replications (see section *Code Process* below), it would take around 3 minutes.